 The other weekend I happened to see the film ‘Crazy Rich Asians’.
 For those who haven’t seen it, the movie starts with a quote from Napoleon Bonaparte “let China sleep, for when she wakes, she will shake the world”.
 After trying to secretly jot down the quote on my phone, it got me thinking.
 Paraphrasing some research on the quote, Bonaparte, having observed Chinese history, took the view if China decided to industrialise in the future, it would advance faster than any European country.
+We're being witnesses of this evolution and how they've made the most of data driven retailing.

 Last year, Chinese consumers spent more online than the US and UK combined, around £760bn but more interestingly, over 60% was conducted via mobile devices verses 40% for the UK – the rise in Chinese consumer spending coinciding with the rise of mobile devices meant most Chinese consumers skipped the PC generation.
 But if we delve a little deeper, it becomes apparent there is also a very different buying behaviour and the subject of some great research at #BCG, which I’ll try and summarise below.